Terms of Business

 Solvency of Insurers

 We endeavour to place business with Insurers who demonstrate an adequate level of financial solvency and although their Regulator requires them to maintain a minimum level of capital, we cannot guarantee the solvency of any Insurer.
 We do not monitor Insurer solvency on an ongoing basis and shall not be liable for losses suffered by you in the event of insolvency of an Insurer.
-This means that you may still be liable for any premium due and not be able to recover the premium paid, whether in full or in part, should an Insurer become insolvent.
+This means that you may still be liable for any premium due and may not be able to recover premiums already paid, whether in full or in part, should an Insurer become insolvent.

 Client money (general)